-The complex is managed by the institution Patronato de la Alhambra y el Generalife.
-In 2016 it was reported to be the second most visited site in Spain, after the Sagrada Familia in Barcelona, with a total of 2,615,1883 visitors.
+This complex is managed by the entity known as the Patronato de la Alhambra y el Generalife.
+In 2016, it ranked as the second most visited place in Spain, just after the Sagrada Familia in Barcelona, with a total of 2,615,1883 visitors.

 In 1984, UNESCO declared it a World Heritage Site, together with the Generalife and the Albaicín neighborhood.Article obtained from Wikipedia article Wikipedia in his version of 02/09/2020, by various authors under the license Licencia de Documentación Libre GNU.